leonardosaeta/twap_vwap_slicer/README.md

 - Convert `ts_ns` to your clock or scheduling system as needed.
 - Consider adding CLI flags or config files for runtime parameters.

-## License

-No license specified yet.
-Add a `LICENSE` file (e.g., MIT or Apache-2.0) to clarify usage and distribution terms.